joshkmartinez/emoji/README.md

 # Emoji

-This is a microservice that utilizes [joypixels](https://www.joypixels.com/) to give you an emoji!
+This is a microservice that gives you an emoji!
 Check it out at [emoji.now.sh](https://emoji.now.sh)